Psylo1226/API-weather-application/README.md

 ## 2. Installation

 Make sure to use **Python version 3.10**.
-Copy the repositroy by forking and then downloading it using:
+Copy the repository by forking and then downloading it using:

 ```bash
 git clone https://github.com/<YOUR-USERNAME>/APP-weather-application